jsaropy/finalproject/README.md

 ## Dependencies
 To build and run this application, ensure that the following dependencies are installed:
-    • SQLite3: Required for local database operations.
+- SQLite3: Required for local database operations.
-    • Libsodium: Provides Argon2 password hashing functionality.
+- Libsodium: Provides Argon2 password hashing functionality.
-    • unistd.h: A standard POSIX header (available on Unix-like systems) for various system calls and functions.
+- unistd.h: A standard POSIX header (available on Unix-like systems) for various system calls and functions.
-    • Make: Used to compile the program using the provided Makefile.
+- Makefile: Used to compile the program using the provided Makefile.

 ## Features
     • Secure Account Management: